databrickslabs/delta-oms/docs/content/_index.md

 ## How is the DeltaOMS executed
-DeltaOMS provides a jar and sample notebooks to help you setup , configure and create the required databases, tables and Databricks Jobs.These notebooks and jobs run on your environment to create a centralized operational metrics database, capture metrics and make it available for analytics.
+DeltaOMS provides a jar and sample notebooks to help you setup , configure and create the required databases, tables and Databricks Jobs.These notebooks and jobs run on your environment to create a centralized database, centrally capture the transaction logs with metrics and make it available for centralized analytics.

 ## How much does it cost ?
 DeltaOMS does not have any **direct cost** associated with it other than the cost to run the jobs